 Many people view a new year as a chance for a fresh start.
 It’s a great time to evaluate your financial health and set some goals for improvement.
-When you set resolutions, it’s important to make them realistic and achievable so that you don’t get discouraged.
+When you make resolutions, it’s important to set realistic, achievable goals so that you don’t get discouraged.
 Here are some ideas to get you started.

 Create a budget and stick to it

 Once you’ve determined how much you spend on the necessities, compare what’s left over to your monthly income.
-What other categories do you frequently spend on, and how much can you budget for entertainment?
-Avoid setting budgets that are unrealistically low; this will just lead to discouragement when you can’t stick to it.
+Avoid setting budgets that are unrealistic.
+You want to establish a budget that you will stick to and be able to feel success.

 Grow your savings account